Contributed by- Dr. Dhrity Vats

 - Check urine for protein, a sign of kidney damage

 - Maintain a record height as well as weight

 - Measure cholesterol and other fats levels in the blood

-Keeping a check on various health parameters not only helps you achieve the desirable medical levels soon but also supports you in leading a healthier life.
+Keeping a check on various health meters not only helps you achieve the desirable medical levels soon but also supports you in leading a healthier life.

 This post has already been read 534 times!